piofthings/web/dev/posts/piwars-2019-there-but-not-there.md

 ## In Conclusion
 The next two weeks are going to be mostly sleepless and full of work.
 Need to get the robot on the ground and practice driving.
 Once the steering is predictable start integrating all the Open CV code I wrote in the past.
 In the meantime I might just use the sidekick Tiny4WD for the OpenCV development and testing.

 A lot of work remains, and I will be blogging about all of it, either before or after the competition.
 PiWars is more about community, sharing and learning.
-There is no point in keeping secrets of what I have stumbled upon, learn share grow continues to be my motto and I am infinitely grateful to the like of Brian Startsky, Douglas Gore, Michael Sendula, @drfootleg, Elliot Pittnam and loads of others who have provided continious guidance and inspiration and at times, brought be back from the brink of giving up!
+There is no point in keeping secrets of what I have stumbled upon, learn share grow continues to be my motto and I am infinitely grateful to the like of Brian Starkey, Douglas Gore, Michael Sendula, @drfootleg, Elliot Pittnam and loads of others who have provided continuous guidance and inspiration and at times, brought be back from the brink of giving up!
 Thanks ya'll...